Vortrag (2000) beim Seminar der

-arose out of his friendship with Franz Overbeck with whom
+shall see.
+It likely arose from his friendship with Franz

-he, as long as they lived together at the "Baumannshöhle"
+Overbeck, with whom Nietzsche, as long as they lived

 Bereits als 14-Jähriger notiert Nietzsche 1858: